 “Yes, right after we took turns shouting at one another,” I say exasperatedly.

 “Just snogged?
 No passionate makeup shag?”
 Marigold looks disappointed almost, ignoring the fighting part of my explanation.
 I am too flustered to be irked at this, like I probably usually would be.

 “No, Marigold.
 No shagging.
-Because luckily for me, Lancaster showed up,” I say sarcastically.
+Because luckily for me, Lily and James showed up,” I say sarcastically.
 I still can’t even believe the last fifteen minutes even happened.